100% FreeFrom your first enquiry to your visa approval — Zero Cost. | 🎓 Scholarship help · ✈ Air ticket discount

 Every Bangladeshi student applying to Canada hears about the GIC — the Guaranteed Investment Certificate.
-"You need BDT 10 lakh in a Canadian bank."
-That's the headline.
-But nobody explains what it actually is, where the money goes, whether you get it back, and how to open one from Bangladesh.
-This guide covers everything.
+"You must lock lakhs of taka in a Canadian bank."
+That was true when the Student Direct Stream existed.
+SDS closed in November 2024, so the GIC is now optional.
+This guide covers what it actually is, whether you still need one, where the money goes, whether you get it back, and how to open one from Bangladesh.

 1. What Is a GIC?